Explain the concept of sampling variability when making an inference about a population and how sample size affects sampling variability.

 (2) Some evidence versus convincing evidence.

-Help students to recognize that there is some evidence that caffeine increases pulse rate.
-After all, the average increase in pulse rate for the caffeine group (3.2) was greater than the average increase in pulse rate for the no caffeine group (2.0).
+Help students to recognize that there is some evidence that gender discrimination did occur.
+After all, one of the candidates is going to end up coming out higher than the other (most likely at least).
 The question is whether or not the difference is large enough to say we have convincing evidence.
 For more discussion on this topic, read this blog post from Josh Tabor.